TekkenChicken/chicken-server/README.md

 npm start
 ```

-### NOTE: This server uses the following environment variables to connect to your PG database:
+### NOTE: This server uses the following environment variables to connect to your MySQL database:
 ```
-PG_USER
+DB_USER
-PG_PASS
+DB_PASS
-PG_DB(Optional, defaults to "tekken-chicken") PG_HOST(Optional, defaults to "localhost") PG_PORT(Optional, defaults to "5432")
+DB_NAME(Optional, defaults to "tekkenchicken") DB_HOST(Optional, defaults to "localhost") DB_PORT(Optional, defaults to "3306")
 ```